 Today, anyone who has ever used the internet is unlikely to go a day without seeing Twitter's iconic bird logo, but it didn’t start with immediate recognition.
 In fact, it fought its way to perfection.

-Learn about the evolution of the Twitter logo through the years.
+Learn about the Twitter logo evolution through the years.

-Twitter's first logo was never actually used on a public product!
+The original Twitter logo was never actually used on a public product!
 This logo was only used as the program was being developed and designed.
 Originally, the logo used a dark and light green color scheme, with drops of dew covering it.
-The old Twitter logo originally designed to represent nature and freedom, an attribute that would continue to be illustrated throughout future logo redesigns.
+The original Twitter logo originally designed to represent nature and freedom, an attribute that would continue to be illustrated throughout future logo redesigns.